 Anosognosia, and other effects of Alzheimer’s disease, such as sundowning, wandering, difficult behaviors, and aggression, can be incredibly challenging, both for the older adult living with these problems and for his or her loved ones.
 Family caregivers need a strong network of support and to learn as much as possible about the disease, along with techniques for most effectively managing it.
 It is also vitally important to be sure to set aside sufficient time for self-care.

 We work with families to provide compassionate, highly skilled respite care services, allowing family caregivers the chance to step away for a period of time to unwind.
-Whether the older adult could benefit from several hours of care each week or full-time, 24/7 specialized dementia care, we’re always on hand to help.
-Call us at 615-964-7726 to learn more, to discover if our services are available in your area, and to arrange a complimentary in-home evaluation.
+Whether the older adult could benefit from several hours of care each week or full-time, 24/7 specialized dementia care at home, we’re always on hand to help.
+Call us at 615-964-7726 to learn more, to arrange a complimentary in-home evaluation, or to discover if home care in Mt.
+Juliet or the surrounding areas can help your family.